mitc-mcla/mitc-mcla.github.io/_posts/2016-06-22-full-stack-computer-projects-learning-how-to-code.markdown

 Great, now you obtained a static global IP address.
 However, this IP address your ISP assigned is for accessing the router.
 The Raspberry Pi is still unreachable.
 You need to set up port forwarding to access the Raspberry Pi specifically.

 Ports are virtual pathways where information travels on the internet.
 You sometimes need to forward a port in order to make a computer, like the Raspberry Pi, accessible to the internet since it is behind a network router.
-A YouTube video helped me visually understand <a href="https://www.youtube.com/watch?v=iskxw6T1Wb8" target="_blank">ports</a>.
+A YouTube video helped me visually understand ports (https://www.youtube.com/watch?v=iskxw6T1Wb8).

 Port forwarding can be used for projects like a Raspberry Pi web server, or applications like VoIP, or peer-to-peer downloading.
-There are <a href="https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers" target="_blank">65,000+ ports</a> to choose from, so you can assign a different port for every internet applcation you build.
+There are 65,000+ ports https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers to choose from, so you can assign a different port for every internet applcation you build.

 The way to set up port forwarding can depend on your router.
-If you have a Linksys like I do, this <a href="https://www.youtube.com/watch?v=i1vB7JnPvuE#t=07m08s" target="_blank">video</a> explains how to set it up.
+If you have a Linksys like I do, this video https://www.youtube.com/watch?v=i1vB7JnPvuE#t=07m08s explains how to set it up.
 If you don't have a Linksys, read the documentation that comes with your router in order to customize and define ports to forward.

 You will need to port forward for SSH as well as the remote desktop.